VBNB56000 - VAT registration scheme for racehorse owners: bloodstock

 Leasing

 Any lease must be registered with the British Horseracing Authority.
-If the lease is for a consideration anywhere in the EC it is a taxable supply of services in the course of the breeder’s business.
+If the lease is for a consideration in the UK it is a taxable supply of services in the course of the breeder’s business.
 However, any VAT incurred on the training and racing expenses is not input tax to the breeding company.

 Stallion nominations